xiaoxi-s/xiaoxi-s.github.io/index.md

   The approaches we have tried to improve the performance of our model are listed in the following.
 We would discuss loss function in more detail and provide a short description of the results of other approaches.

-  - Loss function: Use cosine loss function for coordinate prediction instead of l2 norm.
+  - Loss function: Use cosine loss function for spherical coordinate prediction instead of l2 norm.
   - Use different weights for location and RGB value.
 However, the range of the RGB values in EXR files is small; this method shows no improvement in overall performance.
   - Scale the image intensities of the EXR files.
   - Try different input size: (360, 540) & (240, 480).
 With input size of (360, 540), our model shows a slightly better performance.